- Awesome course/minor, take it!

 The program starts around Mid-September and finishes around the 10th of June.
 Compulsory attendance days are Tuesdays and Thursdays when are hold the workshops and the lectures.
 The students can then arrange themselves with their own team when they prefer to work.
 The program is also one of the most intensively taught at Aalto University and requires full commitment from the students.
 The last quarter is often compared to a full-time job.

 Students go through a first hectic month of small challenges to get acquainted with hands-on methodologies.
 In the end of this first month students get to know their global project brief and their new team.
-After that students usually get the amazing chance to fly to Stanford University for around 10 days.
+After that students usually get the amazing chance to fly to California for around 10 days.
 They don’t only meet their global teammates and take part in design-thinking workshops and but also get a glimpse of Silicon-Valley culture.

 Make it Up: Students start working on their projects back in their home universities and conduct essentially user and market research during the Fall Quarter.
 Students also start to think with their hands, testing a few prototypes with users.